The Solo 401(k) Auto-Enrollment Credit You Shouldn't Overlook

 IRAR Trust Company offers a flexible platform that supports auto-enrollment and helps ensure compliance with IRS rules.
 With IRAR, your plan will include:

-• Access diverse investment options, including alternative assets.
+• Access diverse investment options, such as alternative assets.

-If your current provider doesn’t support these features, IRAR can assist in updating your plan—without needing to roll over assets or pay a high fee to amend your plan.
+If your current provider's plan does not qualify, IRAR can assist in updating your plan, without needing to roll over assets or pay high fees to modify your plan.

-1. Ensure Auto-Enrollment: Confirm your Solo 401(k) includes an EACA.
+1. Ensure Auto-Enrollment is Setup: Confirm your Solo 401(k) includes an EACA.

-2. Complete and include IRS Form 8881: Submit this form with your tax return to determine the credit.
+2. Complete and include IRS Form 8881: Submit form 8881 with your tax return to determine the credit.

 3. Claim the $500 Credit on IRS Form 3800 Part III Line 1dd